JosephO1992/RateCalcApp/readme.md

 # Creating a rate calculator app

-This will be able to perform some simple map within a form
+This will be able to perform some simple math within a form